vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 student is sitting at the right side \( dakṣiṇatas\) of the teacher, allows for two interpretations: \(1a\) teacher is facing east and student is facing north, or \(1b\)

-a´tha ha´ıke dakṣiṇatáh. \[ | \] tiṣṭhate vāśīnāya vāńvāhur ná táthā kuryād yó hainaṁta´tra
+átha háıke dakṣiṇatáh. \[ | \] tiṣṭhate vāśīnāya vāńvāhur ná táthā kuryād yó hainaṁtátra

-brūyād bulba´ṁnv ā
+brūyād bulbáṁnv ā

-áya´m ima´m a´jījanata bulbo bhaviṣyatī´tīśvaró ha táthaivá syāt ta´smāt pura´stād eva´ pratī
+áyám imám ájījanata bulbo bhaviṣyatī́tīśvaró ha táthaivá syāt tásmāt purástād evá pratī

 će samī

-´kṣamāṇāyāńubr¯uyāt  k 14 k
+́kṣamāṇāyāńubr¯uyāt  k 14 k

 Now some recite \(to the pupil\) while the latter is standing or sitting at the right side \(of the teacher\).
 One should not do so.
 One would be able to say to him in that case: